IND-WI first Test: Rahane shines, helps India to post 203/6

 St. John's [Antigua and Barbuda], Aug 23 (ANI): Ajinkya Rahane played a knock of 81 runs and helped India to score 203/6 at the end of day one of the first Test against West Indies on Friday.

-Windies won the toss and opted to ball first against the strong Indian batting side.
+Windies won the toss and opted to bowl first against the strong Indian batting side.

 KL Rahul and Mayank Agarwal opened the batting for India.
 The team had a shattering start as they suffered three early blow.
 Agarwal (5), Cheteshwar Pujara (2), and skipper Virat Kohli (9) failed to add runs on the scoreboard and were departed early.